joelburget/joelburget.com/content/pages/resume.md

 * [joelburget/react-live-editor](https://github.com/joelburget/react-live-editor): A tool for live editing react components in the browser, used on the react-components [landing page](http://khan.github.io/react-components/).
 * [joelburget/react-haskell](https://github.com/joelburget/react-haskell): Bindings in Haskell for Facebook's React JavaScript library.
 It works well considering that it's Haskell running in the browser to drive UIs.
 But this is the project where I learned when to quit.
 I wrote about using react-haskell for user interfaces [on my website](http://joelburget.com/react-haskell/).
 * [joelburget/haste-compiler:commonjs](https://github.com/joelburget/haste-compiler/tree/commonjs): I took an existing Haskell-to-JavaScript compiler and integrated it with conventional JavaScript tools (CommonJS modules), so that you can more easily use Haskell and JavaScript together.

-Many of my projects fall in this niche I've carved out for myself in the intersection between UI and typed functional programming.
-I enjoy applying the lessons I've learned from each domain to the other.

 ## Education: